misteru/CNAFS/README.md

 This is the implementation code for CNAFS.

+Reference:
-Reference to be updated: "Convex Nonnegative Matrix Factorization with Adaptive Graph for Unsupervised Feature Selection", Aihong Yuan, Mengbo You, Dongjian He, Xuelong Li, 2020
+[1] Aihong Yuan, Mengbo You*, Dongjian He and Xuelong Li, "Convex Non-Negative Matrix Factorization With Adaptive Graph for Unsupervised Feature Selection," in IEEE Transactions on Cybernetics, doi: 10.1109/TCYB.2020.3034462, 2020